Nexon: Lawsuits

-In early 2023, Nexon filed a cease and desist letter and a lawsuit against video game studio Ironmace, alleging that they stole files and ideas from Nexon's canceled project called "P3" and used them in their game called Dark and Darker.
+In early 2023, Nexon filed a cease and desist letter and a lawsuit against video game studio Ironmace, alleging that it stole files and ideas from Nexon's canceled project called "P3" and used them in its game called Dark and Darker.
 Nine "P3" project members had left the company and joined Ironmace, which was started soon after the project's cancellation in 2021.
 According to Ironmace, it is one of these former Nexon employees (who is alleged to have leaked the assets) who is the sued party, and not the company itself.
 A police complaint filed by Nexon reportedly led to a police raid of Ironmace's offices in March 2023.
 After the game was removed from Steam, Ironmace distributed it via BitTorrent, made available on the game's Discord server.
 Nexon also filed a copyright infringement lawsuit in the United States on April 20, 2023.
 This lawsuit was dismissed on August 17, 2023.
 The game is subsequently once again available on Steam.